 Each vertiport covers at most half a square kilometre.
 This constraint is made such that in less dense areas, there is still always a vertiport in walkable distance from any point.

+It is assumed that within a municipality there is on average no difference between the vertiports in terms of demand.
 Furthermore, each vertiport is split into sending and receiving nodes that is separated by at least the minimum separation distance.
-This was done so that an arriving aircraft will have a lower chance of conflicting with a departing aircraft.
+This was done so to separate arrival and departure flows, that an arriving aircraft will have a lower chance of conflicting with a departing aircraft.

 Distribution centres

 Distribution centres are like warehouses in the sense that most of the traffic will originate from them.
 This is also what is seen today in normal delivery services, where the mail delivery drivers can return to a central location several times during their shift to pick up new cargo.
-The definition further consists of several aspects namely their location, relative size, and the number of sending and receiving ports each of them should have.
+Hence, the distribution centres were placed near existing mail pickup points located in Vienna (see blue circles in Figure 5).

-The distribution centres were placed near existing mail pickup points located in ViennaFigure 5.
-It is also assumed that the distribution centres will not have any receiving nodes.
+It is assumed that majority of the shipments would be delivered over the one of the closest distribution centres (that is also the case today).
+Hence, the distribution centre capacity i.e., the number of scheduled package deliveries from a given distribution centre, is determined based on total demand, and surrounding population wealth and size, that determine distribution of total demand per municipality.
+As a result, distribution centre capacity differs.
+Furthermore, due to available place, it is assumed that a distribution centres size won’t be equal over the city, being smaller in core city centre and larger in the suburbs.
+Hence, in the city centre, where the demand is bigger, the centres would be greater in number (see Figure 5).

-the dFigure 52.1.5Figure 5The resulting airspace design is presented in Figure 1.
+To allow simultaneous operation at the distribution centre, every distribution centre have multiple vertiports, that are positioned around actual vertiport location and separated by at least the minimum separation distance.
+The number of vertiports per distribution centre is determined based on distribution centre capacity and vertiport throughput, as explained in 2.1.5.
+The distribution centre vertiports are not shown in Figure 5.